5 Best Nerf N-Strike Modulus Guns

 Nerf Modulus Mediator

-The Modulus Mediator is a spring-powered pump-action blaster that can do both single-fire as well as slam-fire.
+The Modulus Mediator is a compact, spring-powered, pump-action blaster that supports both single-fire and slam-fire modes.

-It’s a relatively small blaster but can be easily extended with a barrel and stock attachment, turning it into a completely different machine.
+Although relatively small, it can be easily upgraded with a barrel and stock attachment, transforming it into a much larger and more versatile blaster.

 Check Price